gabrielrezzonico/dogsandcats/capstone_report.md

 * Resnet50: https://goo.gl/MuftHu
 * Inverption V3: https://goo.gl/R0Ig5B

 A CNN completely trained on the Dogs and Cats dataset was used.
-The architecture of the network can be seen in Figura 6.
+The architecture of the network can be seen in Figure 8.

 ![Convolutional Neural Network used as benchmark.](img/02_Simple_CNN.png)